Oskar Sundqvist: Pittsburgh Penguins

-On 27 April 2015, following the completion of the 2014–15 SHL season, Sundqvist began his North American professional career after being re-assigned to the Penguins' American Hockey League (AHL) affiliate, the Wilkes-Barre/Scranton Penguins.
-He played one game with the Penguins during their Calder Cup Playoff run.
+On 27 April 2015, following the completion of the 2014–15 SHL season, Sundqvist began his North American professional career after being reassigned to the Penguins' American Hockey League (AHL) affiliate, the Wilkes-Barre/Scranton Penguins.
+He played one game with the Penguins during their Calder Cup playoff run.

-During the offseason, Sundqvist chose to remain in North America rather than return home to train.
+During the off-season, Sundqvist chose to remain in North America rather than return home to train.
 When reflecting on his decision, Sundqvist said "It's a big difference....I mean, last year I came here and I played between 6-10 games.
 Now I came here and haven't played any games, so I feel a big difference."
 Leading up to the 2015–16 season, Sundqvist was vying for the Penguins' fourth line centre position.
 Due to a hamstring injury, Sundqvist was unable to participate at the Penguins summer development camp but was healthy enough for their training camp.
 After attending the Penguins training camp, Sundqvist was shortly assigned to the Wilkes-Barre/Scranton Penguins before being recalled to the NHL prior to the 2015–16 opening night.
-The reason for the shortlived promotion was for salary relief for players on their injured reserve list.
+The reason for the short-lived promotion was for salary relief for players on their injured reserve list.
 Upon returning to the Wilkes-Barre/Scranton Penguins in the AHL, Sundqvist played on the team's third line alongside Dominik Uher and Tom Kostopoulos.
 He was recalled to the NHL on 4 February 2016 and made his NHL debut the next day in a loss to the Tampa Bay Lightning.
 He scored his first career NHL goal in a 5–0 win over the New York Islanders on 2 April, scoring the first goal of the first period within the periods first 13 minutes.
 Sundqvist appeared in 18 games for the team during the regular season, as well as two postseason games, as the Penguins went on to win the Stanley Cup, defeating the San Jose Sharks in six games.
 Sundqvist did not play in the finals or in enough regular season games to get his name on the Stanley Cup; however, Pittsburgh honored him with a Stanley Cup ring and a day with the Cup.